|

 "The Harpooned Whale" due to the whale-shaped obverse die break, with star 13 acting

 as the "harpoon".
-An EAC friend of mine as at least a DOZEN "whales".
-(I didn't
+An EAC friend of mine has a "box full" of these.
+This coin was

 |